Space sustainability: Rocket fuel emissions

 When rockets are launched into space, parts of their fuel enter the stratosphere of the Earth.
 Rocket fuel emissions are made up of carbon dioxide, water, hydrochloric acid, alumina and soot particles.
 The most concerning emissions from rocket fuel are chlorine and alumina particles from solid rocket motors (SRMs) and soot from kerosene fueled engines.
 When the hydrochloric acid from the engine exhaust dissociates, the free chlorine roams freely in the stratosphere.
 The chemical reaction between these chlorine and alumina causes ozone depletion.
 In addition, the soot particles form over a black umbrella over the stratosphere which can cause the temperature of the Earth's surface to lower and further depleting the ozone layer, an unintentional form of geoengineering.
 The nature of geoengineering has been disputed as a form of mitigating global warming and has the possibility of being banned and holding rockets accountable for the soot particles they distribute to the stratosphere.
 New types of engines and fuels are emerging, mainly the liquid oxygen (LOX) and monomethylhydrazine engine, but there is minimal research on their impact on the environment besides their emission of hydroxide and nitrogen oxide compounds, two molecules that have significant impact on the ozone layer.
 Currently, rocket fuel emissions have been deemed insignificant when it comes to their consequences to Earth's environment and LEO.
 However, emissions will increase in the coming years, making rocket fuel's contribution to global warming much more significant.

 Beyond LEO

-Space sustainability concepts and mindsets tend to stay in Low Earth Orbit (LEO).
-One reason that cannot be ignored is that it is easier to discuss the problem at hand than to speculate on the unknown.
-There are also examples to prove that since Apollo 17 completed its mission and stayed in Low Earth orbit in 1972, human-crewed space missions in Low Earth orbit have ceased to exist.
-In this way, it is a reasonable assumption that the closer Moon could be the next object to be explored when the gaze is not limited to LEO.
-Both lunar orbit and LEO are part of the space environment.
-In the context of the presence of space debris in LEO, it is normal to speculate that lunar orbit also possesses the nuisance of debris.
-Space debris measures similar to those in LEO related to space sustainability would be taken.
+Space environment issues are not confined to LEO, which is part of the wider space environment.
+There are different issues, like geostationary orbital space management, due to its limited space, and lunar orbit has been discussed as the next environment to consider.
+In the context of the presence of space debris in LEO, it is normal to speculate that lunar orbit also possesses space debris.
+Space debris measures similar to those in LEO related to space sustainability have been discusse.

-Not only has the Moon been the subject of study, but other bodies have also been taken into account.
-Elon Musk, the chief executive of SpaceX at the International Astronautical Congress in 2016, explained the ambitious goal of exploring Mars in the 22nd century.
-But complicated issues remain, such as the technical aspects of achieving long-distance space flight and the rules and legal aspects associated with the technology, all of which need to be considered.